 Hobar’s selection and presentation of topics is fascinating.
 Given the huge time period she covers in Volume II, she does a great job of pulling out key people and events so students get the big picture.

 For Volume II, there are an optional set of 12 audio CDs with the stories and a cookbook.

 Volumes III and IV

 Volumes III and IV are formatted differently than the first two volumes.
 Each course is divided into a Student Reader and a Companion Guide.
 Student Readers are large, colorful, hardcover books, while the Companion Guides are sets of 500 to 600 black-and-white pages.
 Printed pages of the Volume III Guide come three-hole punched for insertion into your own binder, but you can also buy the Volume III Guide either on a CD-ROM or as a downloadable file.
-The Volume IV Companion Guide is currently only available on CD-ROM.
-Note that Volume IV is being released in quarterly segments as I write this review.
-All of the components described should be available by 2015.
+The Volume IV Companion Guide is only available as a downloadable file.

 The Volume III and Volume IV Student Readers have more text than Volume II and significantly more than Volume I. Author Linda Hobar says the target audience for Volume III is primarily grades four and up, but Volume III seems to me best for junior high and high school level simply because of the breadth and depth of information covered.
 Volume IV was written for grades seven through twelve but seems especially good for high school.